 THE EQUITY JOURNEY

-Fieldstone Leadership Network San Diego has joined forces with the Nonprofit Leadership Alliance to bring you The Equity Journey, a three-part series of online learning opportunities focused on equity, inclusion, and diversity.
+Since 2020, Fieldstone Leadership Network San Diego has been partnering with the Nonprofit Leadership Alliance to bring you The Equity Journey, a three-part series of online learning opportunities focused on equity, inclusion, and diversity.

-The Equity Journey courses are comprised of three self-guided modules.
-You will have three weeks to complete each module.
-At the end of each month, you will participate in a 90-minute small group discussion before advancing to the next module.
-This enhanced program feature is unique to the Fieldstone offering.
+Each Equity Journey offering has two parts: a self-guided on-line course broken into two or three learning modules and a series of 90-minute small group discussions corresponding to each module.
+The discussion sessions are an enhanced program feature unique to the Fieldstone offering.
 Past participants have been enthusiastic about the impact of the group discussions, reporting that they help them feel connected to other leaders and to the material as they navigate this Journey.
-An e-certificate will be awarded to you upon completion of the online course and participation in the three online group discussions.

 The Equity Journey 2.0